NukeManDan/slides/2022/eth-merge-moonlab-slides.md

 ## The Purge

-Cut down the amount of space required to store ETH on a hard drive, trying to simplify the Ethereum protocol and not requiring nodes to store history.
+Cut down the amount of space required to store ETH on a hard drive,<br>trying to simplify the Ethereum protocol and not requiring nodes to store history.

 ---